jailbirt/theeye-docs/README.md

 ### First Steps
 To start using ThEye you will need:
 1. A user account.
-To get an user: https://theeye.io/register
+(If you don't have onee go to https://theeye.io/register)
 2. Install an agent on each server you would like to perform actions.
 3. Create yor first resource from TheEye Web.